RobotLocomotion/drake/examples/multibody/four_bar/README.md

 is used, torque stiffness is needed.
 One way to approximate torque stiffness is with concepts similar to the force stiffness above.
-For example, the bushing's torque stiffness k₀ could be calculated by specifing a maximum bushing angular displacement θ₀Max, estimating a maximum moment load Mx and calculating k₀ = Mx / θ₀Max.
+For example, the bushing's torque stiffness k₀ could be calculated by specifing a maximum bushing angular displacement θₘₐₓ, estimating a maximum moment load Mx and calculating k₀ = Mx / θₘₐₓ.
 Alternatively, a value for k₀ can be determined by choosing a characteristic moment of inertia I₀ (which is directionally dependent) and then choosing ωₙ (e.g., from setting_time), then using k₀ ≈ m ωₙ².